Same-sex marriage in Scotland: Consultation

 From September to December 2011, the Scottish Government held a consultation on the issue after the Scottish Social Attitudes Survey found 60% of Scots to be in favour of legalising same-sex marriages in Scotland.
 The consultation offered consideration on both removing religious prohibitions for civil partnerships and also legalising same-sex marriage.
-In the foreword to the consultation document, Deputy First Minister Nicola Sturgeon stated:"The Scottish Government is choosing to make its initial views clear at the outset of this consultation.
-We tend towards the view that religious ceremonies for civil partnerships should no longer be prohibited and that same-sex marriage should be introduced so that same-sex couples have the option of getting married if that is how they wish to demonstrate their commitment to each other.
-We also believe that no religious body or its celebrants should be required to carry out same-sex marriages or civil partnership ceremonies."
+In the foreword to the consultation document, Deputy First Minister Nicola Sturgeon stated:

 Unlike the English and Welsh consultation, the one for Scotland dealt with the issue of same-sex marriage in a religious context.
 On 10 December 2011, The Scotsman newspaper reported that some 50,000 responses had been received from within Scotland.
 In reality, when counting was finished, the total stood at 77,508.
 The government presented the results and analysis of the consultation in July 2012.
 Respondents who opposed the introduction of same-sex marriage were in the majority, with 67%.
 However, 14,869 (19%) of responses came from outside of Scotland and 26,383 (34%) were submitted by a pre-printed postcard rather than via the proper consultation form.

 Legislation

 On 25 July 2012, the Scottish Government announced it would bring forward legislation to legalise both civil and religious same-sex marriage in Scotland.
 It reiterated its intention to ensure that no religious group or individual member of the clergy would be forced to conduct such ceremonies; it also stated its intention to work with Westminster to make necessary changes to the Equality Act 2010 to ensure that this would be guaranteed.
 On 27 June 2013, the Scottish Government introduced the Marriage and Civil Partnerships (Scotland) Bill to the Scottish Parliament.
 LGBT rights campaigners, celebrating outside the UK Parliament on 15 July 2013 for the clearance of the Marriage (Same Sex Couples) Act 2013 in the House of Lords, declared that they would continue the campaign to extend same-sex marriage rights to both Scotland and Northern Ireland.
-A majority of members of the Scottish Parliament had declared their support for same-sex marriage, including the then leader of each party in Parliament: Alex Salmond (Scottish National Party (SNP); then First Minister of Scotland), Johann Lamont (Labour), Ruth Davidson (Conservative), Willie Rennie (Liberal Democrats) and Patrick Harvie (Green).
+A majority of members of the Scottish Parliament had declared their support for same-sex marriage, including the leaders of each party in Parliament: Alex Salmond (Scottish National Party (SNP); the First Minister of Scotland), Johann Lamont (Labour), Ruth Davidson (Conservative), Willie Rennie (Liberal Democrats) and Patrick Harvie (Green).